Differentially Private Topological Data Analysis

 Let $\PDTMq (D)$ denote the $q$th persistence diagram constructed from the filtration of sub-level sets of the $L^p$-DTM to the empirical distribution of the data set $D$.
-The base sensitivity of the base sensitivity $\Delta_q^{\mathrm{DTM}_p}$ concerning the DTM:
+The base sensitivity of $\Delta_q^{\mathrm{DTM}_p}$ concerning the DTM is

-By virtue of the stability theorem (\ref{exp: bottlneck stability}) and the Wasserstein stability (\ref{exp: Wasserstein stability}), The following upper bound of the base sensitivity $\Delta_q^{\mathrm{DTM}_p}$ can be estalished by quantifying the $p$-Wasserstein distance between empirical distributions on data sets adjacent of each other.
+By virtue of the stability theorem (\ref{exp: bottlneck stability}) and the Wasserstein stability (\ref{exp: Wasserstein stability}), The following upper bound of the base sensitivity $\Delta_q^{\mathrm{DTM}_p}$ can be estalished by quantifying the $p$-Wasserstein distance between empirical distributions on adjacent data sets.

 \begin{theorem}[Sensitivity of the persistence diagrams constructed from the $L^p$-DTM] Let $D$ and $D'$ be finite subsets of a bounded set $E$ in $\mathbb{R}^d$ satisfying $|D| = |D'| = n$ and $H(D, D') = 1$.
 Then, for every $q \in \mathbb{Z}^{\geq 0}$,